Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 What is BMW 3 Series Electric release date?

 We should see the global BMW 3 Series Electric debut in 2025.
-The U.S. launch is expected by early 2026.
+The U.S. launch is expected in H1 2026.

 What are BMW 3 Series Electric rivals?